The LitStudy documentation

 LitStudy

-LitStudy is a Python package that enables analysis of scientific literature from the comfort of a Jupyter notebook.
-It provides the ability to select scientific publications and study their metadata through the use of visualizations, network analysis, and natural language processing.
+LitStudy is a Python package for analyzing scientific literature right from the comfort of a Jupyter Notebook.
+It lets you gather publications and explore their metadata through visualizations, network analysis, and natural-language processing.

 Extract metadata from scientific documents sourced from various locations.
-The data is presented in a standardized interface, allowing for the combination of data from different sources.
+A uniform interface allows combining different data sources.

-Compute and plot general statistics for document sets, such as statistics on authors, venues, and publication years.
+Compute and plot general statistics for document sets (authors, venues, publication years, and more).

 Generate and plot various bibliographic networks as interactive visualizations.